Information Storage in the Stochastic Ising Model: Discussion and Future Directions

-For the triangular lattice on $n$ vertices, where each vertex in the interior has degree 6, the size of the stable set is even smaller than that of the grid; in fact, it also depends on how the triangles are arranged in the plane.
-Specifically, considering the topology shown in Fig. \ref{FIG:triangular}(a), only horizontally striped configurations with stripes of width at least two are stable.
-The stable set is, thus, effectively half the size of the stable set of the corresponding grid.
-For the topology from Fig. \ref{FIG:triangular}(b) matters are even worse: it can be shown that only the two ground states are stable (this is a consequence of the even degree of the vertices on the boundary).
+It was also shown that applying an arbitrarily small external field on the zero-temperature grid dynamics abruptly boosts its storage capability.
+The infinite-time capacity grows from $\Theta(\sqrt{n})$ to $\Theta(n)$, which is a consequence of a tie-braking rule induced by the external field.
+The same holds without an external field, when the grid is replaced with the honeycomb lattice, whose structure prohibits ties to begin with.
+This suggests that at zero temperature both these architectures are superior to the grid without an external field for storage purposes.
+Switching to the triangular lattice on $n$ vertices (Fig. \ref{FIG:triangular}), the size of the stable set becomes even smaller than that of the grid.
+In fact, this size depends on how the triangles are arranged.
+Consider first the topology shown in Fig. \ref{FIG:triangular}(a), and note that only horizontally striped configurations with stripes of width at least two are stable.
+The stable set is, thus, effectively half the size than it is in the grid case.
+For the topology from Fig. \ref{FIG:triangular}(b), it can be shown that only the two ground states are stable (this follows from the even degree of the boundary vertices).
 We conclude that lattices with odd and small degrees are preferable for storage.
-The \emph{coordination number} is the chemical term that corresponds to the degree of the vertices in a graph.
+The \emph{coordination number} is the chemical term that corresponds to the degree of a vertex in a graph.
 It refers to the number of the nearest neighbors of a central atom in a molecule.
-The observations above suggest that the coordination number of the molecules comprising the storage medium significantly impacts capacity.
+The observations above suggest that the coordination number of the molecules comprising the storage medium significantly impacts capacity at zero temperature.